 As the ordinary exam.

-The individual crop improvement report deliverable must be handed in three weeks before the reexamination.
+The individual crop improvement report prepared during the course can be used for reexam.
+If the report is missing or needs to be improved, it must be handed in three weeks before the reexamination.

 Criteria for exam assesment